 Because cocaine intake directly affects the brain, a cocaine user is very much susceptible to the negative effects the substance can cause to the human mind and body.
 Below are the effects of cocaine abuse on an individual.

 Nausea or involuntary vomiting is often accompanied by unease or discomfort.
 It is caused by various factors such as sensitivity to movement and an upset stomach.
 As cocaine causes hypersensitivity and decrease in appetite, increased sensitivity to the surroundings and hyperacidity due to lack of eating are the most probable reasons why a user suffers from nausea.
-However, as nausea is also related to the sinus area, snorting cocaine may also be one of the causes.
+However, as cocaine and nausea can be co-related to the sinus area, due to snorting of the substance so this may also be one of the causes.

 Frequent headaches and migraines